 GST calculator briefing SGST, CGST, IGST, GST calculation with an example, how the GST system works, comparison of GST and previous tax system

-GST calculator is used to calculate how much tax is to be paid for every product and service, after the implementation of the new tax system, GST.
-Tax levied at 4 different percentages that 5%, 12%, 18%, 28% based on the type of product and services.
+GST Calculator is used to calculate how much tax is to be paid for every product and service, after the implementation of the new tax system, GST.
+Based on the type of product and services, taxes are levied at 4 different percentages such as 5%, 12%, 18%, 28%.